KordingLab/KordingLab.github.io/QandA.md

 **Do you anticipate funding to change during my time as a student?**

 Yes, the source will definitely change.
 I will do my best to make sure it does not affect your research at all.
+However, I may ask you to attend meetings and present your work to sponsors; I did this many times as a PhD student and it can be a great way to get some face time with important people, meet potential collaborators, etc.

 **Should I apply for fellowships?**